lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-10-课文-10、34、58、82/Lesson 58 A blessing in disguise.md

 ```
-The tiny village of Frinley is said/被动语态/ to possess/pəˈzes/ a 'cursed tree'.
+The tiny village of Frinley is said to possess/pəˈzes/ a 'cursed tree'.
   - simple sentence:
   	- the tiny village of Frinly
   	- is said {to do} [passive form of verb]